 Training for the night rating is open to eligible PPL holders, but may also be included as part of a CPL course.
 It will take a minimum of 10 hours and is competency based.

 A flight instructors rating course is 40 hours of flying and approximately 40 hours of ground theory, in developing a unique skill set so you can instruct helicopter students and qualified pilots.
 CASA require 250 hours total flight time in helicopters, (of which 40 hours may be part of the instructor course) for the issue of the instructor rating.

 The information contained on this page is designed to give you a basic idea on the courses we offer within the minimum legal training hours required for each licence or rating.
-For pricing details, please refer to the ‘Aircraft price list’ or contact our office on the details below during business hours.
+For pricing details, please contact our office on the details below during business hours.